 The “Teaching as Research” framework is a core idea of The Center for the Integration of Research, Teaching, and Learning (CIRTL), which is a National Science Foundation (NSF) funded network of research universities committed to preparing outstanding future faculty in STEM disciplines, with the ultimate goal of improving undergraduate STEM education in the U.S.

-Click here to go to the DEI page for An Introduction to Evidence-Based Undergraduate STEM teaching.
+Click here to go to the Incubator page for An Introduction to Evidence-Based Undergraduate STEM teaching.